 Creating a high-availability Linux cluster with SAP HANA installed

-The following instructions use the Deployment Manager to create a SLES Linux cluster with two SAP HANA systems: a primary single-node SAP HANA system on one VM instance and a standby SAP HANA system on another VM instance in the same Compute Engine region.
+The following instructions use the Cloud Deployment Manager to create a SLES Linux cluster with two SAP HANA systems: a primary single-host SAP HANA system on one VM instance and a standby SAP HANA system on another VM instance in the same Compute Engine region.
 The SAP HANA systems use synchronous system replication and the standby system preloads the replicated data.

-You define configuration options for the SAP HANA high-availability cluster in a Deployment Manager configuration file template.
+You define configuration options for the SAP HANA high-availability cluster in a Cloud Deployment Manager configuration file template.

 The following instructions use the Cloud Shell, but are generally applicable to the Cloud SDK.